Helen Doron: Biography

 Doron was born and raised in the Hampstead region of north-west London.
 Her mother was a primary school teacher.
 From 1973-1977, Doron studied Linguistics Science and French at the University of Reading, earning a dual B.A. degree with honors.
 She then taught English language and literature at the University of Poitiers in France for a year.
 Following that, she moved to Israel where she met her husband and settled there.
-Doron currently lives in Israel and has 3 children (Ella, Benaya and Adam) and 5 grandchildren.
+She then completed her MA in Linguistics.
+She has 3 children (Ella, Benaya and Adam) and 5 grandchildren.